This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Renewable energy is derived from sources that are naturally replenished.
 Solar, wind, geothermal, or hydroelectric action are considered renewable energy resources.
 Fossil fuels, like oil, coal, and natural gas, are considered non-renewable, finite resources.
 Energy produced from biomass is also classified as renewable – substances such as wood, grass, landfill gas, algae, corn and soybeans can be used to produce biomass energy.

-For more detailed information on renewable energy, visit the National Renewable Energy Laboratory website.
+Learn more about renewable energy on the National Renewable Energy Laboratory website.

 Delaware has two related programs that promote use of renewable energy by homeowners and businesses.
 They are the green energy programs funded by Delaware’s utilities and the Renewable Portfolio Standard (RPS) law that requires utilities to meet a growing percentage of their energy supplies from renewable sources.